mavisyupyup1/Shop-Shop/README.md

 # Shop-Shop

 ## Description
 Shop-Shop is an e-commerce single page application(SPA) powered by MERN (MongoDB, Express, REACT, NODE).
-The app utilize REACT's context API to manage global state, JSON Web Token (JWT) for authentication and Stripe api to take payment.
+The app utilize REACT's context API to manage global state, JSON Web Token (JWT) for authentication and Stripe api for payment.
 This application is a mobile first,Progressive Web Application that leverages IndexDB and services worker for offline functionalities.

 ## Built with